cseti007/Qwen2.5-VL-Video-Captioning/README.md

+## Image captions possibility is added - see details below

 Please note that I'm not a developer.
 I made these scripts with the help of LLMs so please forgive me if I cannot help you with all of your technical problems.

 This repository contains two scripts that work together to generate and refine video captions using the Qwen2.5 model family: